grafana/plugin-tools/docusaurus/docs/ui-extensions/create-an-extension-point.md

 :::note

-The provided context object always gets frozen (turned immutable) before being shared with the extensions.
+The provided context object is made immutable before being shared with the extensions.

 :::